-Connections between the unit and the condenser or the evaporator must be made by a qualified refrigeration engineer and require several important precautions.
+Connections between the unit and the condenser must be made by a qualified refrigeration engineer and require several important precautions.

-In particular, the shape and dimensions of the gas lines must be carefully designed to ensure proper oil return in all cases and prevent liquid from returning into the cylinder heads when the compressor is stopped.
+In particular, the shape and dimensions of the hot gas lines must be carefully designed to ensure proper oil return in all cases and prevent liquid from returning into the cylinder heads when the compressor is stopped.